 - The right of return of Palestine refugees only to Palestine and not to Israel.

-What is so special with Jerusalem?
+What is so special about Jerusalem?

 Jerusalem is a city that straddles the border between Israel and the West Bank.
 It’s home to some of the holiest sites in both Judaism and Islam, and so both Israel and Palestine want to make it their cap the solution to the Israel-Palestine conflict.